-Implementation Strategies: Phasing Lead and Coordinating Agencies 3.2.1 Evaluate the City's current "curb cut" policy limiting curb cuts and how the policy affects infill residential development, creation of a variety of homes, and density.
+Implementation Strategies: Phasing Lead and Coordinating Agencies 3.2.1 Evaluate the City's current "curb cut" regulations limiting curb cuts and how the regulations affect infill residential development, creation of a variety of homes, and density.
 L Planning Commission 3.2.2 Evaluate zoning regulations to provide greater development flexibility for homeowners to create additional housing units (accessory dwelling units, duplexes, triplexes).
 S Community Development Department 3.2.3 Evaluate residential parking minimums-allow developers to prove the amount of parking their housing product needs is less than the minimum requirement by conducting a parking/market analysis.
 S Natural Resources and Sustainability Office 3.2.4 Evaluate the Bluffland Protection Overlay District for bluffland areas that are not visible from the Mississippi River Valley for standards that may be adjusted to accommodate development, while still prioritizing the environmental considerations that informed creation of the ordinance.
 L Public Works Department

-Objective: 3.3 Provide financial, technical, and communication resources for the development of a variety of homes that are attainable to all income levels-from those on a fixed income to executive housing Implementation Strategies: Phasing Lead and Coordinating Agencies 3.3.1 Consider the use of tax abatement and tax increment financing (TIF) to incentivize the development and rehabilitation of homes to ensure that homes are attainable to all income levels.
+Objective: 3.3 Provide financial, technical, and communication resources for the development of a variety of homes that are attainable to all income levels-from those on a fixed income to executive housing Phasing Lead and Coordinating Agencies Implementation Strategies: Community Development Department Planning Commission 3.3.1 Consider the use of tax abatement and tax increment financing (TIF) to incentivize the development and rehabilitation of homes to ensure that homes are attainable to all income levels.
 O 3.3.2 Consider creating a Land Trust to support the creation of new affordable home options.
 L 3.3.3 Support the use of universal design principles to allow for accessible homes, such as single-level homes, no-step entries, wide doorways and hallways, and larger, accessible bathrooms.
 S 3.3.4 Provide a design handbook to assist homeowners in appropriately updating their homes and illustrate design guidelines for the construction of new homes/structures in specific neighborhoods or on half-lots.
-L Community Development Department 3.3.5 Promote development of both owner-occupied and rental housing options including enhancement of rental opportunities for families with children.
-S Planning Commission 3.3.6 Consider establishing a program to purchase land for the development of homes in the city core.
-L 3.3.7 Invest and expand city staff to be able to inform and educate the public of upcoming/planned housing development and programs.
-Create educational campaigns about local resources and provide valuable information.
+L 3.3.5 Promote development of both owner-occupied and rental housing options including enhancement of rental opportunities for families with children.
+S 3.3.6 Consider establishing a program to purchase land for the development of homes in the city core.
+L 3.3.7 Create educational campaigns about local housing resources.
 L